 Credit: City of Del Mar

 Stop by the vibrant Del Mar Plaza, which offers excellent shopping and world-class restaurants in the heart of Del Mar Village.
 You’ll love browsing the boutiques and trying fantastic gourmet cuisine here!
-There is also the famous Del Mar Race Track, where thousands gather to watch the most exciting horse races around.
+There is also the famous Del Mar Race Track, where thousands gather in style to watch the most exciting horse races around.

 Credit: LA Times